 In any case, when a system is virtual, its connection with the real world (i.e. hardware and virtualizer) clocks is indirect.
-Clocks for the virtualized system are updated when the system resumes, and time may "jump" or may advance much faster than normal until the clocks are synchronized with the real world.
-This can result in processes being mis-synchronized or missing deadlines if time jumps or progresses too quickly for the task to get its work completed.
+Clocks for the virtualized system are updated when the virtualized system resumes, and time may "jump" or may advance much faster than normal until the clocks are synchronized with the real world.
+Similarly, time may run slow in an executing virtualized system.
+These behaviours can result in processes being mis-synchronized or missing deadlines if time jumps or progresses too quickly for the task to get its work completed.